- How do I register for classes?

 - and much, much, more!

-Help Desk hours change each semester, but you may contact the Help Desk at any time at 828.565.4009. (x4009 on campus).
-Please leave a message and return phone number if you are directed to voicemail.
+Help Desk hours change each semester, but you may contact the Help Desk at any time by phone at (828) 565-4009.
+Please leave a message and phone number if you are directed to voicemail.
+Calls will be returned in the order received.

 Books may be purchased online or in person.
 To purchase online, go to the Bookstore page and click the "Buy Your Books Online" link (at the top of the page) to determine what books you need for a course and to purchase them online if you wish to do so.
 You may have to view and agree to the Returns Policy before using this service.
 If you have trouble with your online bookstore account, please call 1-800-381-5151.

-If you have questions about distance learning in general or need help with technical issues, you may call 828.627.4619 or email email@example.com.
+If you have general questions about online classes or need help with technical issues, you may call (828) 627-4619 or email email@example.com.

-If you need help with computer issues, such as using a word processor or downloading a file, please contact the Technology Help Desk at 828.627.4009 or in the Freedlander Library.
+If you need help with your computer, such as using a word processor or downloading a file, please contact the Technology Help Desk at (828) 627-4009 or visit the Help Desk in the Library.

-The HOP Assignment is an attendance quiz required in each online or hybrid course taken for college credit.
-It must be submitted during the first 10% of the semester in order to continue in the course.
-You will see the HOP when you first log in to your online (IN) and hybrid (Y) courses.
+Students must complete the HOP by the stated deadline in order to remain in the course.
 Failure to complete the HOP by the 10% date will result in being marked a "no show" and dropped from the course.
 Being dropped from a course may negatively affect your program completion progress and financial aid.

-You will not be able to access your online classes until 8 AM on the first day of the semester.
-If you are unable to log in once the semester starts, please call or email Distance Learning at 828.627.4619 firstname.lastname@example.org.
-Be sure to include your full name, student ID number, and the classes for which you are registered.
+You will not be able to access your online classes until 8 AM on the course start date.
+Not all courses start on the first day of the semester, so be sure to check your schedule for a course’s start date.
+You should be able to log in to Moodle within 48 hours of registering for classes.
+If you are unable to log in, please contact the Moodle Help Desk at (828) 627-4619 or firstname.lastname@example.org.
+Be sure to include your full name, student ID number, and the classes for which you are registered in your email or message.
 If you are receiving an error message, please also include that message.
 Please note that if you registered late (after the semester has begun), it may take 24 hours for your course to be made available to you.

-There are several ways that high school students can take online courses at HCC, depending on age and school involvement.
-Please contact our Academic and Career Counselor at firstname.lastname@example.org or 828.627.4646 for assistance.
+There are several ways high school students can take online courses at HCC, depending on age and school involvement.
+Please contact Jessica Honeycutt, High School Programs Coordinator, at email@example.com or (828) 565-4119, if interested.

-Courses remain available on Moodle until your instructor turns them off or until one additional semester has passed, whichever comes first.
-Unless you took an incomplete in a course, you may safely ignore any old courses.
+Courses remain available on Moodle until your instructor turns them off or until a new semester begins, whichever comes first.
+Unless you took an “incomplete” in a course, you may safely ignore any old courses.

 Courses from which you drop or withdraw have to be manually removed from your Moodle account.
-To have these courses removed, contact the Distance Learning office at 828.627.4619 email@example.com or contact your instructor.
+Contact your instructor to “block” your access.

-Contact your instructor immediately by email or phone.
+Contact your instructor immediately by email, Moodle message, or phone.
 Most instructors have a policy about this in the course syllabus.
 If you do not have a reliable internet connection, it is strongly recommended that you use a local college or library when you take an online test.

 Moodle displays the quiz time on your screen for timed quizzes.
-You will get a warning message when you are almost out of time and your quiz will automatically submit if you go over your time limit.
-If you somehow go over the limit without the quiz submitting, your instructor may deduct points from your score, so be sure to pay attention to the timer.
+You will get a warning message when you are almost out of time and your quiz may automatically submit if you go over your time limit (depending on how the instructor set the quiz).
+If you go over the limit without the quiz submitting, your instructor may deduct points from your score, so be sure to pay attention to the timer.

 Some instructors require that certain tests be taken in a proctored situation, usually at a college or library.
 If this is the case, that instructor will provide you with the necessary requirements and forms.

-Students can view transcripts, pay for classes, and complete similar tasks online through WebAdvisor.
+Current students can obtain an unofficial transcript through WebAdvisor.
 Log in to the Network Access Portal and select WebAdvisor.
-If you need an official transcript with the college's seal on it mailed to you, you can complete a transcript request form through our Transcript Request page.
-For assistance with the transcript request form, please contact Cheryl Farrell firstname.lastname@example.org or 828.627.4510.
+If you need an official transcript bearing the college's seal mailed to you, you can complete a Transcript Request form found on the Enrollment Management / Transcript Request page.
+For questions, please contact Enrollment Management at (828) 627-4500.

 Check your syllabus or course instructions for file types used in the course.
 If you have questions, contact your instructor.
-Please note: Students in some courses, such as CIS 110, are required to have Microsoft Office.
+Microsoft Office 365 is free to students.
+There is a link to downloading instructions in the Network Access Portal.
+Please note: Some courses required special software.
+See the course syllabus.